Bingo America: Main game

-Bonus round
+Bingo Bonus Board

 The winner of the main game plays the Bingo Bonus Board, which used two different formats.
 In the first season of the show, each number on the Bingo Bonus Board represented a cash amount or another prize, up to a grand prize of $100,000 cash.
 Every prize was repeated at least twice on the board.
 The contestant chose one number at a time, and won the first prize to be revealed twice.

 In the second season, 55 of the 75 spaces concealed cash values, while 20 hid "wrecking balls."
 Contestants started with the "B" row (the only row without wrecking balls) and selected a number in that row.
 After each selection, the contestants could leave the game with the money already won or risk their winnings and continue with a selection in the next row.
-Contestants who chose wrecking balls lost the money they had accumulated in the bonus round.
+Contestants who pick wrecking balls forfeit the money already accumulated and the bonus round ends.
 Contestants who made five successful picks kept all of their accumulated bonus money and activated the Bingo Sphere one more time for the Superball.
 If any of the contestants' five chosen bonus numbers matched the one on the Superball, their bonus round winnings were augmented to $100,000.

 Marine John Stefan was the first contestant to win $100,000, doing so under the first format on April 11, 2008.
 John Hanlin was the only player to win the top prize under the second format, doing so on October 22, 2008.